 The IMPS service is offered by the National Payments Corporation of India (NPCI).
 Their services allow customers to transfer funds through both banks and Prepaid Payment Instrument (PPI) issuers.
-PPIs are instruments that allow you to purchase goods and services or initiate fund transfers using value that is stored in thePPI.
+PPIs are instruments that allow you to purchase goods and services or initiate fund transfers using the value that is stored in the PPI.
 Some examples of PPIs include smart cards, magnetic stripe cards, digital wallets, and vouchers.
 Individuals without bank accounts can transfer funds by IMPS using PPI.

 To transfer funds via IMPS, you should first register for the mobile banking service of the concerned bank and generate a Mobile Money Identifier (MMID) and MPIN from the bank.
-You should make sure that your beneficiary or recipient has the MMID and MPIN too.
+You should make sure that your beneficiary or recipient has the MMID too.

 Once you’ve registered, log in to your net banking portal and select IMPS as the preferred mode of transfer.
 Then you should fill in details like the recipient’s mobile number, the recipient’s MMID, the amount to be transferred, and your MPIN.
 Once this is done, you will receive a confirmation message via SMS.

-Advantages of using online fund transfer services
+Advantages and benefits of online money transfer services

-Online fund transfers are reliable, fast and convenient.
+Online fund transfers are reliable, fast, and convenient.
 Using these services, you can transfer funds easily without having to wait in long queues to withdraw cash or try to be physically present at the bank.
 They also offer choice and flexibility — if you consider factors like the value of funds you want to transfer, transaction speed, cost and timing, you can select the service that suits your needs best for each transaction.

 Still having trouble completing vendor payments?